pwolthausen/k8s-workshops/8-live-debugging/README.md

 ### 3. Create the resources

+Create the environment using the following command:

+    gcloud deployment-manager deployments create gke-test --config resources.yaml

-Leveraging deployment manager, we will create the following:
+The above command will create the deployment which will perform the following:

+- Remove the default VPC
-- 2 new VPCs peered together
+- Create 2 new VPCs peered together
-- 5 GKE clusters with 2-6 nodes each (make sure to have sufficient quota for this)
+- Create 5 GKE clusters with 2-6 nodes each (make sure to have sufficient quota for this)
-- various workloads and resources in each of the clusters
+- Create various workloads and resources in each of the clusters
-- a Bastion host (the VM uses osLogin, so you need to make sure you have sufficient permissions to connect).
+- Create a Bastion host (the VM uses osLogin, so you need to make sure you have sufficient permissions to connect).
 Note, connecting to the bastion is not required.

-Create the deployement using:

-    gcloud deployment-manager deployments create gke-test --config resources.yaml

-This will take some time to complete

 ### 4. Scenarios